 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-Passes Moonimaa Lounge – Location: Domestic Terminal, Landside.
+- Moonimaa Lounge – Location: Domestic Terminal, Landside.
 Showers are available.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Pay at the Door • Prepaid lounge pass • Lounge membership programs.

-- Hulhule Island Hotel – (8 minute walk or 1 minute drive from the airport) – Located on the airport island, adjacent to the airport terminal.
-A free shuttle bus runs every 15 mins until 4:00PM, first come first served, you may also call the hotel to arrange a pick-up (+960 333 0888).
+- Hulhule Island Hotel – Located on the airport island, adjacent to the airport terminal.
+The hotel is an 8 minute walk or you can take the shuttle.
 The hotel also offers a variety of day rate packages, for example, $53 USD gets you access to the hotel (NO room) including the swimming pool, shower rooms, a massage (10 min) and free boat and airport transfers. » Check Rates

 Free WiFi is available for 25 minutes after checking in at Malé Airport.
 Connect to the “Airport wifi” network using a confirmation code sent via text.
 Note: A local SIM or roaming SIM card is needed to receive the SMS code.